Meet the Rebus Theatre team

 Robin is the founding director of Rebus Theatre.
 He co-leads the company with Ben Drysdale and Cara Matthews.
 As well as teaching and directing projects, his primary responsibilities are strategic planning and grant writing.

-Ben Drysdale - Communications Manager/Actor
+Ben Drysdale - Creative Producer/Actor

 Ben Drysdale is an energetic and highly capable Actor, Director, Drama Tutor, Musician, Events Coordinator, with a proven ability to consistently deliver quality results in a broad range of professional and community arts projects.
 Ben completed a Bachelor of Arts in Theatre and English at ANU in 2005.
 As part of this degree he completed a 2-year Acting, Voice and Movement program at Simon Fraser University in Vancouver, Canada.
 Since returning to Australia he has worked as a musician, actor, director, producer and community arts events coordinator both independently, and in conjunction with community organisations.